Welcome to my weird and wonderful life!

 Climbed sea stacks and the Sturrall Ridge.

 Rally and super car driving.

 In July 2018, I became the first person to climb FOUR Irish mountain peaks (on crutches) in 32 hours.
-I was accompanied by climbing legend Iain Miller of Unique Ascent, army sergeant Billy Fanneran and my partner Ian Parke.
+I was accompanied by climbing legend Iain Miller of Unique Ascent, army sergeant Billy Fanneran and my partner, ex rope access technician, Ian Parke.

 The mountains climbed were Carrauntoohil in Co.
 Kerry.
 Croagh Patrick in Co.
 Mayo.
 Slieve Donard in Co.
 Down and Mount Errigal in the Hills of Donegal.